-This credit/non-credit or letter-grade course is made possible through the Eccles Foundation, Crawford Foundation and the University of Utah Reading Clinic.
-The Wilson Reading System® Level I Practicum, Steps 1-6 is intended to prepare the participant to effectively implement a multisensory structured language reading program with at least one student reading and spelling below grade level, or one diagnosed with a language- based learning disability.
+This letter-grade graduate course is made possible through the Eccles Foundation, Crawford Foundation and the University of Utah Reading Clinic.
+Wilson Level I Certification Part 1: Tier III Intervention, Steps 1-3 is intended to prepare the participant to effectively implement a multisensory structured language-reading program with a student reading and spelling below grade level, or one diagnosed with a language-based learning disability.